arrjay/arrjay.github.io/content/posts/fontastic.md

 ### Installing other fonts

 Fonts are loaded into the linux console using the `setfont` utility.
-We actually have a trick up our sleeve herem this utility can also load NetBSD and FreeBSD console fonts, so we have all of those at our disposal as well.
+We actually have a trick up our sleeve here, this utility can also load NetBSD and FreeBSD console fonts, so we have all of those at our disposal as well.

 While playing with fonts, I _definately_ recommand a VM for this - loading fonts with incomplete or corrupted